 Things Not to Say to a Native Texan

 I'm not originally from Texas.
 I moved down here just after high school to attend college.
-Needless to say, most of the people on campus were born true blue Texans and they had no problem noticing from the get go that I am not a Texas native.
+Needless to say, most of the people on campus were born true blue Texans and they had no problem noticing from the get-go that I am not a Texas native.
 Of course, that fact has become far less noticeable over the fourteen years that I have been here.
-Now, I have unintentionally adopted some of the sayings as my own.
-I might have even started speaking like those around me.
+I have somehow unintentionally adopted some of the sayings as my own.
 Funny how we adapt according to regions we live in.
 For instance, folks swore I had a Chicago accent when I moved down here even though I grew up a couple hours south of Chicago.
-Now, people back home tell me I have a southern twang (which I of course will deny. hehe).
+Now people back home tell me I have a southern twang (which I, of course, will deny. hehe).
 I have, however, picked up the popular phrase 'fixin' to' and can't for the life of me figure out when I started using it!
 Sigh. . .maybe I deserve to be called a transplanted Yankee.
 I'm not all Texan, but I sure love it here.

 There's just one thing about Texas, though.
 One very sure way to stick out like a sore thumb.
 If you dare to utter anything similar to these 18 phrases, you might just get a look that says you're two sandwiches short of a picnic!
 Really, doesn't everybody know how it works in Texas?
 I do now, especially after having made some of these mistakes myself.

 First, I must give credit where credit is due.
 About nine months ago, according to the date on HubPages, my friend, Cheryl, and I joked about things a woman never wants to hear on a date.
 That turned into this hub: Things a Woman Never Wants to Hear on the First Few Dates.
 We said we would do more like it, but hadn't gotten around to it.
 Until the other night, that is.

 1. I thought everything was bigger in Texas.
 (Said to a man while looking down.)